skiadas/ProgLangCourse/syllabus.md

 ### Programming Assignments

 There will be regular programming assignments about once per week.
 You will be expected to submit both a solutions file and a test file.
 You should make sure to write sufficient tests to ensure your solutions behave as they should.
-Homework assignments are 30% of your final grade.
+Programming assignments are 30% of your final grade.

 ### Exams